(If you followed a QR Code from the back matter of The Dad Who Stayed and were expecting Poor As I Am, apologies. Poor As I Am is here.)

 Are you wondering what kind of book this is?
-First there’s a novella about childhood in the 1970s, then twelve short stories of varying length, touching themes of friendship, family, romance, memory, and loss.
+First, there’s a novella about childhood in the 1970s, then twelve short stories of varying length, touching themes of friendship, family, romance, memory, and loss in the lives of characters from middle school to old age.

 Let’s Have Some Q&A